-Off-grid solar appears to be legal in Tennessee, but few incentives are offered.
+Off-grid solar appears legal in Tennessee, but few incentives are offered.

 Rainwater harvesting is legal in Tennessee.
-Depending on the county and complexity of the system, permits and regular inspections may be required.
+Permits and regular inspections may be required depending on the county and the system’s complexity.
 You can find the law here.

 NSF-certified composting toilets and pit privies are legal in Tennessee.
 However, a loophole in the law might make it illegal in your area.
 The law states, “A pit privy or composting toilet shall not be permitted for a facility where the facility has running water available unless there is an acceptable means to dispose of wastewater.”

 The law doesn’t explain what counts as an “acceptable” wastewater disposal method.
 It will likely be up to the local health inspector.
-Don’t be surprised if you are required to also install a septic tank or connect to the municipal sewer.
+Don’t be surprised if you must also install a septic tank or connect to the municipal sewer.
 You can find the law here.